SnareNet: Flexible Repair Layers for Neural Networks with Hard Constraints: Abstract

 \section{Abstract}

-Neural networks are increasingly used as surrogate solvers and control policies, but unconstrained predictions can violate physical, operational, or safety requirements.
-We propose SnareNet, a feasibility-controlled architecture for learning mappings whose outputs must satisfy input-dependent nonlinear constraints.
+Neural networks are increasingly used as fast surrogate models across various domains, but unconstrained predictions can violate physical, operational, or safety requirements.
+We propose SnareNet, a feasibility-controlled architecture to learn mappings whose outputs must satisfy input-dependent constraints.
 SnareNet appends a differentiable repair layer that navigates in the constraint map's range space, steering iterates toward feasibility and producing a repaired output that satisfies constraints to a user-specified tolerance.
-To stabilize end-to-end training, we introduce \emph{adaptive relaxation}, which designs a relaxed feasible set that snares the neural network at initialization and shrinks it into the feasible set, enabling early exploration and strict feasibility later in training.
-On optimization-learning and trajectory planning benchmarks, SnareNet consistently attains improved objective quality while satisfying constraints more reliably than prior work.
+We stabilize end-to-end training by adaptive relaxation, a new training paradigm that snares the neural network at initialization and shrinks it into the feasible set, enabling early exploration and strict feasibility later in training.
+On optimization learning and trajectory planning benchmarks, SnareNet consistently attains improved objective quality while satisfying constraints more reliably than prior work, and it is the first to enforce \emph{non-convex} constraints at medium-to-high precision robustly across instances.